COVID-19 pandemic in Washington, D.C.: March 8–10

 On March 9, School Without Walls, a public school in Foggy Bottom, was closed by District of Columbia Public Schools (DCPS) for a full-day deep cleaning and disinfecting by a third-party contractor after an employee was exposed to COVID-19 the week before.
 The employee tested negative and entered a two-week quarantine.
 DCPS chancellor Lewis Ferebee announced the closing over Twitter the previous day.

 Three more coronavirus cases in D.C. were confirmed the night of March 9, including an attendee of Christ Church Georgetown.
 D.C. officials recommended a two-week self-quarantine per CDC guidelines for anyone who attended Christ Church on February 24 or between February 28 and March 3.
 At that time, $1.5 million had been allocated to the pandemic response by the D.C. government.

-On March 10, George Washington University announced classes will be moved online after spring break, starting on March 23 and continuing until at least April 5.
+On March 10, George Washington University announced classes would be moved online after spring break, starting on March 23 and continuing until at least April 5.
 In addition, all residential students were expected to no longer be living on campus beginning March 21.
 It was stated that an opening date would not be announced until the end of the instructional continuity period when a decision for the rest of the semester would be made.

 Also on March 10, Georgetown Day School, a private school, closed indefinitely and began a deep clean citing concerns about community members affiliated with Christ Church Georgetown.